 Serbian legal framework prescribes obligation of local self-governments to develop and implement environmental and disaster risk assessment and protection plans.
 In accordance with the recently introduced obligations prescribed by the Law on Natural and other Hazard Risk Reduction and Emergency Management, Serbian municipalities and cities are obliged to establish Civil Protection Units (CPU) on their respective territories.
 LSG Units are faced with limited knowledge products and learning opportunities for establishment of effective civil protection systems.
-Therefore, the focus of the training activity will be on bolstering human capacities at both the national and local level.
-Three out of four training modules will be based on PIMO curricula on the Civil Protection System and Disaster Risk Reduction, certified by the National Academy for Public Administration.
-PIMO is currently developing the third curriculum on Post Disaster Reconstruction and Recovery along with an all-encompassing E-learning platform.
+Therefore, the focus of the training activity is on bolstering of human capacities at both the national and local level.
+Three out of four training modules will be based on PI curricula on the Civil Protection System, Disaster Risk Reduction and Post-Disaster Reconstruction and Recovery certified by the National Academy for Public Administration.
 Training programmes are developed in full compliance with the National Strategy for Professional Training of Employees in Autonomous Provinces and Local Self-Governments, Law on Employees in Autonomous Provinces and Local Self-Governments and with formal consent of the Minister of Public Administration and Local Self-Government, the Council for Professional Training of Local Self-Government Employees and the Ministry of Interior.

-EU funded training approach shall entail both a holistic and synergetic approach to the natural hazard management.
+EU funded training approach entails both a holistic and synergetic approach to the natural hazard management.
 The holistic approach will entail development of the fourth - Climate Change Adaptation (CCA) module, which will be developed by UNDP Climate Portfolio within the scope of Green Climate funded project.
 CCA training curriculum will be based on the Green Climate funded stocktaking exercise which highlighted the existing weaknesses and demonstrated the prevailing barriers to climate change adaptation and disaster risk reduction planning in Serbia.
 The synergetic approach will ensure better integration of climate change adaptation into existing policies and symbiosis with DRR measures, including development of local risk assessments and local emergency protection and rescue plans.
-Equally important is the complementarity with the on-going Government of Japan funded training programme comprised of two modules: 1) disaster risk assessment and 2) protection and rescue planning.
-Programme envisages training of 200 local administration employees and subsequent SEM certification of 50 trainees with scaling up possibility through a future GIZ funded Project.
-To ensure that local governments are sufficiently capacitated for protection and rescue planning, UNDP and PIMO will periodically perform capacity assessments and, if needed, address this gap with additional training opportunities.

-UNDP will implement two-staged training programmes:
+As of 2020, UNDP started with implementation of two-staged training programmes: